zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-hosting-service.md

     **NOTE**: If your team plans to use EV2 for uploading zip file to storage account, we recommend using Portal SDK 5.0.302.817 or above.
 We have recently some new features that makes it easier to use EV2 with hosting service.

 2. **Build Output Format**
-    i.
-Verify build output directory is called **bin** ii.
-Verify you can point IIS to **bin** directory and load extension
+    1. Verify build output directory is called **bin**
+    1. Verify you can point IIS to **bin** directory and load extension

-<a name="why-use-extension-hosting-service-prerequisites-for-extensions-with-server-side-code-or-controllers"></a>
+<a name="30-sec-overview-prerequisites-for-onboarding-hosting-service-for-extensions-with-server-side-code-or-controllers"></a>
-### Prerequisites for extensions with server-side code (or Controllers)
+### Prerequisites for onboarding hosting service for extensions with server-side code (or Controllers)

     Modify the relative controller URLs to absolute URLS.
 The Controllers will deploy a new server-only service that will be behind Traffic Manager.

     Since this process is typically same across all extension you can leverage the pull-request for cloud services extension : https://msazure.visualstudio.com/One/_git/AzureUX-CloudServices/commit/ac183c0ec197de7c7fd3e1eee1f7b41eb5f2dc8b

-<a name="why-use-extension-hosting-service-step-by-step-onboarding"></a>
+<a name="30-sec-overview-step-by-step-onboarding"></a>
 ### Step-by-Step Onboarding

-<a name="why-use-extension-hosting-service-step-by-step-onboarding-step-1-update-isdevelopmentmode-to-false"></a>
+<a name="30-sec-overview-step-by-step-onboarding-step-1-update-isdevelopmentmode-to-false"></a>
 #### Step 1: Update IsDevelopmentMode to false

 Content unbundler requires  development mode be set to false to assign correct build version to the zip file.